pepcape/NPGR003-23/Silk3D/02-Trackball/README.md

 Rotating of the object in front of the viewer using **Trackball**.

 **Wheel**
-Scale of the current object.
+Zoom in/out.

 **Right button**
-Drag the current object.
+Drag the object.

 # Notes
 * matrix transformations